corsairmarks/space_fauna_resolutions_fix/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Flagged as compatible with Stellaris 3.0.* (no script changes)
 * 1.0.2 Update README, remove extra image to keep distribution lightweight (no script changes)
+* 1.0.3 Mark as deprecated - unnecessary in Stellaris 3.1.1 "Lem" and higher

 ## Bug Report